Date

 An MB roof typically comes in factory-manufactured rolls, ensuring consistent quality.
 These systems are known for their five-layer structure, which provides excellent protection against leaks and punctures.
 Because of its durability, Modified Bitumen is a great choice for roofs that get a fair amount of foot traffic from maintenance crews servicing rooftop HVAC units or other equipment.

-Installation and Durability
+Installation Process and Expected Lifespan

 When it comes to longevity, both systems are solid performers.
 A well-maintained Built-Up Roof can last 20 to 30 years, while a Modified Bitumen roof generally has a lifespan of 15 to 25 years.
 The installation process is a key differentiator.
 BUR systems traditionally require heating asphalt in a kettle, which produces fumes and requires careful handling.